 Most proceedings are being conducted virtually, meaning you'll "attend" your hearing by a phone call from the court, a conference call through Telus, or an audioconference or videoconference through Microsoft Teams.

-A number of courtrooms throughout the province have re-opened for proceedings that can't be handled by phone or video call.
-See the Provincial Court Notice NP22.
-Trials that were already scheduled for dates after July 3 may also be held in-person.
+A number of courtrooms throughout the province have reopened for proceedings that can't be handled by phone or video call.
+Trials are the only matters being heard in person, unless a judge orders otherwise.
+(See the Provincial Court Notice NP 19.)

 Anyone who enters a courthouse or who attends court in person will be required to follow the court’s guidelines for health and safety during the pandemic, including physical distancing and hand sanitizing.
-Wearing a face mask is strongly encouraged.
+You must wear a face mask.

 See the sections below for full details about family hearings, conferences, or trials.